AnelMusic/anelmusic.github.io/posts/prompt-caching.md

 )
 ```

-Here, the tool list itself changes.
-From the caching system’s perspective, this is a completely different prompt.

-#### The correct pattern
+The correct pattern looks like this.

 ```python
 def allow_prefix(prefixes):